 Koh Tachai is located between The Surin Islands, to its north, and The Similan Islands, to its south.
-Divers and snorkellers can get there by liveaboard diving boat, or day trip speedboat from Khao Lak in Phang Nga.
-Unlike Koh Bon, its neighbour a few kilometres to the south, there is a beach at Koh Tachai, making the island good for snorkelling as well as PADI scuba diving.
+Divers can get there by liveaboard diving boat, or day trip speedboat from Khao Lak in Phang Nga.
+Unlike Koh Bon, its neighbour a few kilometres to the south, there is a beach at Koh Tachai, but it is now closed to the public.

 - Not for inexperienced divers

 - Good chance of seeing Manta Rays and Whale Sharks

 This Koh Tachai dive site is made up of two huge submerged plateaus on the south west corner of the island.
 Some divers and the dive centres they work for refer to these plateaus as The Twin Peaks.
 There's a small bay on the west side of the island which is where any night diving would take place, but this is not common.
 Basically, because it's quite far to travel back from in the dark.
 However, some liveaboard boats will stop off here for the night.

 The sea conditions here at Koh Tachai are what make this dive site unsuitable for novice divers.
 Its location on the west side of the island make it exposed to the open sea.
 While this is excellent for the health and abundance of diverse marine life, including large filter feeders, it is the cause of medium to strong currents and choppy surface waves at times.
 January to May are the best times to come diving here, and it is closed for the rainy season due to the unpredictable conditions.